File structure:

 «May I congratulate you on your work, and for all that it represents in terms of research, besides those long evenings spent in rereading and verification».

-Lieutenant-Colonel Groult, former Principal Secretary to Director General of Intelligence
+Lieutenant-Colonel Groult, former Principal Secretary to the Director General of Intelligence

 «I have read with great interest the documentation that you sent.
 The lexicons that you publish appear, in effect, well adapted to language learning and in particular to preparation for military language certificates (…) Our reading of your document calls on our part no significant remark, either as concerns the form or the content»